TheMrNaab/op25-headunit/readme.md

 - **Text-to-Speech (TTS) Alerts**: Uses `pyttsx3` for audio feedback on talkgroup changes.
 - **Log Monitoring**: Captures OP25 logs for troubleshooting.
 - **Scan Mode**: Dynamically updates and reloads OP25’s whitelist.
+- **System Integration**: Currently, the system supports only one system at a time.
+Future updates will aim to integrate OP25's multi-system capabilities.

 ## Requirements
 ### Hardware